DHRI-Curriculum/Data-and-Ethics/lessons.md

 ## Challenge: Processed/Transformed

 1. How do you decide the formats to store your data when you transition from 'raw' to 'processed/transformed' data?
 What are some of your considerations?
+2. Explore the `moSmall.csv` dataset, what columns (variables) will you keep?
+3. If you are saving the file `moSmall.csv` in a program like Microsoft Excel, you may be prompted to save the file as `.xlsx`.
+What format would you choose to save it in?
+Why would you choose to do so?

 - - -

-### An example:
+## Solution:

 1. I usually go with the conventions of the field as it allows me to share my "in progress" work easily with my research lab and collaborators.
-The file conventions can range from CSVs to JSONs.
+The file conventions can range from `.csv` to `.json`.
+2. I will keep columns (variables) relevant to my question, such as the `Artist Gender`, `Is Public Domain` and `Rights and Reproduction` columns.
+I will also keep some of the descriptive columns such as `Object ID` and `Artist Role` to help contextualize the results (e.g. what kind of roles do female artists tend to take on?)
+3. I will choose to keep it in a `.csv` file type as it can be opened up by more programs and if Microsoft stops supporting `.xlsx` file types I may no longer have access to opening the dataset.
+**OR**  I will choose to switch to a `.xlsx` format as it is easier to use on a graphical user interface like Microsoft Excel.
+Any stylistic changes I've made to the file will remain as well, such as alternative highlighting rows for readability or bolding column headings.

 # Side Note on Data Structures: Tidy Data